smrussel/image-process-api/README.md

 This project provides a Flask-based API designed to perform image background removal, dominant color detection, and image recognition.
 Flask, the rembg package, and the keras image model are used in this project.

+## Python Version

+This project developed with python 3.10 version

 ## Run Locally

 Clone the project